 1. Abide With Me – Emeli Sandé

-Because: This hymn is still always sung by the massed voices of the crowd watching the FA Cup Final as it has been for decades.
+Because: I think this hymn is still always sung by the massed voices of the crowd watching the FA Cup Final as it has been for decades.
+Television nowadays concentrates on the pundits.
 (For US readers, it’s just a soccer match, but to us it’s as important as the Superbowl.)
 Even to the non-religious, it has a moving effect.
 This version, by Emeli Sandé, is from the Opening Ceremony of the 2012 London Olympics.

 2. All in an April Evening – By Hugh S Robertson

 Because: It’s one of my all-time favourite pieces of choral music.
-I sang it several times in the choir of St Andrews.
-We could only sing it in Lent and in the month of April, so it didn’t come every year.
+I sang it several times in the choir of St Andrews (about which, more later) We could only sing it in Lent and in the month of April, so it didn’t come every year.
 I don’t think I have seen it performed since then.
 (This version by the Glasgow Phoenix Choir.)

 I have missed out many of my favourite pieces of choral and piano music, which became familiar in later life, so I am glad I could get this one in.